Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 Perast / Our Lady of the Rocks

-With one day in Montenegro, you can also add Perast to your itinerary.
-Perast was probably my favorite village/town in Montenegro.
+With one day in Montenegro, you can also add Perast to your itinerary – my favorite village/town in the country!
 Perast is also located at the Bay of Kotor and is a few kilometers northwest of Kotor.
 You can easily drive there (beautiful views), get there by bus, or do a boat tour from Kotor.

 Our Lady of the Rocks is an artificial island created by a bulwark of rocks and sinking old and seized ships loaded with rocks.
 It houses the Roman Catholic ChurchofOurLadyoftheRocks, whichyou can visit.

-There is also the natural island of St. George, which houses the St. George Monastery and can also be visited.
+There is also the natural island of St. George, which houses the St. George Monastery that you can also visit.
 To get there, you can hop on a boat in Perast (a roundtrip ticket is about 5€).

 Lovcen National Park (1 Day)

-Montenegro has five national parks: one of them is Lovćen.
 With 2 days in Montenegro, you can do any other day trip from Kotor or Perast, but this national park is conveniently located quite close.
-So it makes sense to visit this area on day 2.

 If you are in Kotor, you can get to Lovcen National Park via a scenic and stunning drive.
 The views are gorgeous, and it is amazing to see how the scenery changes.
 It looks totally different from Kotor Bay!
 The Loven National Park highlight is probably climbing up to the mausoleum of Petar Petrović Njegoš (1813 -1851), who is known as the greatest Montenegrin poet and ruler.
-You can drive close to the mausoleum and then climb some stairs (okay, it is a bit more than a few stairs, as there are actually 461 steps) to reach it.
+You can drive close to the mausoleum and then climb some stairs to reach it.
+Okay, it is a bit more than a few stairs, as there are actually 461 steps!

 I had my car crash that day, so I spent a lot of time with other things and was short on time.
 After paying the National Park entrance fee (3€), I parked my car at the parking area, ready to climb the stairs.
 But my time was limited, and the mausoleum was about to close.

-However, the chapel is supposed to be the most impressive part of Njegoš Mausoleum, nine meters high with an arch covered in a mosaic with 200,000 gold-plated tiles.
+However, the chapel is supposed to be the most impressive part of Njegoš Mausoleum.
+It is nine meters high with an arch covered in a mosaic with 200,000 gold-plated tiles.
 Oh, yes, the views from there are supposed to be spectacular, too!

 WHAT TO DO IN MONTENEGRO IN 3 DAYS